puppetlabs/puppet-docs/source/facter/2.0/fact_overview.markdown

 Aggregate resolutions have two key differences compared to simple resolutions: the presence of `chunk` statements and the lack of a `setcode` statement.
 The `aggregate` block is optional, and without it Facter will merge hashes with hashes or arrays with arrays.

-  1. A call to `Facter.add(:fact_name, :type => :aggregate)`
+  1. A call to `Facter.add(:fact_name, :type => :aggregate)`:
-     * introduces a new fact *or* a new resolution for an existing fact
+     * This introduces a new fact *or* a new resolution for an existing fact.
-     * the name can be either a symbol or a string
+     * The name can be either a symbol or a string.
-     * the `:type => :aggregate` parameter is required for aggregate resolutions
+     * The `:type => :aggregate` parameter is required for aggregate resolutions.
-     * the rest of the fact is wrapped in the constructor's `do ... end` block
+     * The rest of the fact is wrapped in the constructor's `do ... end` block.
-  2. Zero or more `confine` statements
+  2. Zero or more `confine` statements:
-     * determines whether the fact/resolution will be executed
+     * These determine whether the fact/resolution will be executed.
-     * can either match against the value of another fact or evaluate an arbitrary Ruby expression/block
+     * They can either match against the value of another fact or evaluate an arbitrary Ruby expression/block.
-  3. An optional `has_weight` statement
+  3. An optional `has_weight` statement:
-     * when multiple resolutions are available, the one with the highest weight will be executed and the rest will be ignored
+     * When multiple resolutions are available, the one with the highest weight will be executed and the rest will be ignored.
-     * defaults to the number of `confine` statements for the resolution
+     * The weight defaults to the number of `confine` statements for the resolution.
   4. One or more `chunk` blocks, each containing:
-     * a name parameter (used only for internal organization)
+     * a name parameter (used only for internal organization),
-     * some amount of code for (partially) resolving the fact
+     * some amount of code for (partially) resolving the fact,
-     * a return value (any type, but typically a hash or array)
+     * a return value (any type, but typically a hash or array).
-  5. An optional `aggregate` block
+  5. An optional `aggregate` block:
-     * if absent, Facter will merge hashes with hashes or arrays with arrays
+     * If this is absent, Facter will merge hashes with hashes or arrays with arrays.
-     * if you want to merge the chunks in any other way, you'll need to specify it here
+     * If you want to merge the chunks in any other way, you'll need to specify it here.
-     * the `chunks` object contains the return values for all of the chunks in the resolution
+     * The `chunks` object contains the return values for all of the chunks in the resolution.